radekdoulik/wa-info/README.md

 It can show sections overview in the summary output, disassemble function(s) code, show information about dotnet AOT.
 It is available as [dotnet tool](https://docs.microsoft.com/en-us/dotnet/core/tools/global-tools).

-It can also inspect WIT component wasm files, produced by WASI.
+It can also inspect WIT component wasm files, produced by WASI tools.
 And wasm object files produced by clang or other tools.

 # wa-diff